 At the core of HCNZ’s operations is a team of hard-working, dedicated volunteers.
 We are proud to be a volunteer-driven organisation and greatly appreciate the commitment.
 HCNZ volunteers include people of all ages, from students to retirees, who enjoy working and socialising together as well as conveying meaningful experiences to visitors, both local and international.
 They often work closely with staff and their input is greatly appreciated.

-Operate our HCNZ Exhibition space - welcoming visitors, running guided tours of the displays and answering queries.
+Operate our HCNZ Exhibition space - Visitor Hosts welcome visitors, provide guided tours of the displays and answer queries.

-Facilitate scheduled school and adult group visits, with structured educational sessions.
+Facilitate scheduled school and adult group visits.
+Educators provide structured educational sessions.
 See Programmes

 Support our governance, policy, operations, outreach, and special events activities.